 - What didn’t?

 - What would you like to try next?

 - Knowing what you know now, what could you have done better, changed, dropped completely?

 - How was your scripting?
 Too many words, need better chunking etc?

-- How did your timing and delivery go?
+- How was your vocal timing and delivery?
 Lot’s of mistakes?
 Word flubs etc?
 Brain fog?

 - How was your vocal quality i.e. did your voice tire?
 Sound flat? etc

 - How did your styling, makeup, hair products, clothing, accessories work out?